rjlovespy/Mathematics-of-Life/README.md

 # An-intersection-of-Success-and-Failure
-Here, the programmer created a simple animation showing that life is all about the intersection of success and failure.
+By using basic math functions like floor(x), ceil(x), an attempt has been made to show that life is all about the intersection of success and failure.